JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 less("net1.out") # main output file with the estimated network from each run less("net1.networks") # extra info
 ```

 when viewing these result files with `less`
 within Julia, use arrows to scroll down and type `q` to quit viewing the files.
-The file `net1.networks` contains a list of networks that are slight modifications
+- The `.networks` file contains a list of networks that are slight modifications
 of the best (estimated) network `net1`.
 The modifications change the direction
 of one reticulation at a time, by moving the placement of one hybrid node to another
 node inside the same cycle.
 For each modified network, the pseudolikelihood score was calculated
 (the `loglik` or `-Ploglik` values give a pseudo deviance actually).

+- The `.out` file contains the best network among all runs, and the best
+  network per run, includes also the pseudolikelihood score and the
+  computation time.

+- The `.log` file contains a description of each run, convergence criterion, and seed information.

+- The `.err` file has seed information on runs that failed, empty when nothing failed.
+In the case of a failed run,
+you could run the `snaqDebug` function on the same settings that caused the error (to help us debug).

 The function name `snaq!` ends with ! because it modifies the argument `raxmlCF`
 by including the expected CF. Type `?` then `snaq!` to get help on that function.